Counterflow and coflow instabilities in miscible binary superfluids: Counterflow and coflow instabilities from binary superfluid hydrodynamics

+and imposing that it is a positive-definite quadratic form for any configuration of sources $\mu$, $\bar{h}_I^i$ results in the following constraints:

 The case with general superfluid velocities is still very complicated.
 We focus on the collinear case where $\bm{v^s_1}// \bm{v^s_2} // \bm{k}$.\footnote{There is no conceptual obstacle generalising to other cases.
-But the resulting expressions are very lengthy.} For later convenience, we change variables to
+But the resulting expressions are very lengthy.} For a single species superfluid, this is the sector where the dominant instability is found \cite{Amado:2013aea,Schmitt:2014eka}.
+Evidence that this continues to be true for binary superfluids was presented in \cite{counterflow3}.
+For later convenience, we change variables to